sqlmapproject/sqlmap/Usage.md

 Option: `--charset`

 For proper decoding of character data sqlmap uses either web server provided information (e.g. HTTP header `Content-Type`) or a heuristic result coming from a 3rd party library [chardet](https://pypi.python.org/pypi/chardet).

-Nevertheless, there are cases when this value has to be overwritten, especially in cases of international non-ASCII letters (e.g. `--charset=GBK`).
+Nevertheless, there are cases when this value has to be overwritten, especially when retrieving data containing international non-ASCII letters (e.g. `--charset=GBK`).
 It has to be noted that there is a possibility that character information is going to be irreversibly lost due to implicit incompatibility between stored database content and used database connector at the target side.

 ### Crawl the website starting from the target URL

 Option: `--crawl`

-sqlmap can collect potentially vulnerable links by collecting them (crawling) from the target location.
+sqlmap can collect potentially vulnerable links by collecting them (crawling) starting from the target location.
 Using this option user can set a depth (distance from a starting location) below which sqlmap won't go in collecting phase, as the process is being done recursively as long as there are new links to be visited.

 Example run against a MySQL target: